-A dental crown is a type of dental restoration that uses fixed prosthetic devices that are attached to existing teeth or implants to improve their appearance and restore their function.
+A dental crown is a restorative dentistry treatment that uses fixed prosthetic devices that are attached to existing teeth or implants to improve their appearance and restore their function.
 It is used to replace a large filling when there is not enough tooth structure left.
 It can also help restore and protect a fractured tooth, and we also recommend it to patients who have undergone root canal therapy as well as those who opt for dental implants.

 Dental crowns can be made with different types of materials, some of which are: gold alloy, metal alloy, stainless steel, all-porcelain composite resin and ceramic.
 All of these have their advantages and here at Napa Valley Dental Group, we are happy to discuss the best type of dental crown for you.